Mirantis/mosk-hocm-contrib/README.md

 This repository serves as a community-driven collection of host OS configuration modules, which can be used to fine-tune the underlying host operating system for MOSK deployments.
 Contributors from the community, Mirantis professional services, and customer support teams can publish their modules here.

+The standard modules shipped with MOSK are maintained under the [Mirantis/mosk-host-os-modules repository on GitHub](https://github.com/Mirantis/mosk-host-os-modules).

 ## 🚀 Getting Started

 To use any of the modules from this repository: